LaDonna Harris

-LaDonna Vita Tabbytite Harris (born February 26, 1931) is a Comanche Native American social activist and politician from Oklahoma.
+LaDonna Vita Tabbytite Harris (born February 15, 1931) is a Comanche Native American social activist and politician from Oklahoma.
 She is the founder and president of Americans for Indian Opportunity.
 Harris was a vice presidential candidate for the Citizens Party in the 1980 United States presidential election alongside Barry Commoner.
 She was the first Native American woman to run for vice president.
 In 2018, she became one of the inductees in the first induction ceremony held by the National Native American Hall of Fame.

 Early life

 Harris was born Ladonna Vita Tabbytite, in Temple, Oklahoma, to Lilly Tabbytite (Comanche) and Donald Crawford, a non-Native; the couple separated shortly after her birth.
 She was raised traditionally by her maternal grandparents in a self-governing Indigenous community on a farm near the small town of Walters, Oklahoma.
 She speaks Comanche as her first language.
 She learned English when she began attending public school.
-In 1949, shortly after graduating high school, she married Fred R. Harris.
-Ladonna supported Fred through college, and was very involved in his campaign for U.S. Senator.
-In 1964, Fred Harris was elected to the U.S. Senate, and the family, now with three children, relocated from Oklahoma to Washington D.C.
+In 1949, shortly after graduating high school, she married Fred R. Harris, the white son of a son of a sharecropper.
+Ladonna followed and supported Fred through Law school, and became very involved in his campaign for U.S. Senate.
+In 1964, Fred Harris was elected to the U.S. Senate of Oklahoma, and the family, now with three children, relocated from Oklahoma to Washington, D.C.

 Earlier political career

-While residing in Washington D.C., LaDonna Harris was able to accomplish many things with her new connections through her husband in the U.S. Senate.
-She founded the first intertribal organization in Oklahoma, titled the Oklahomans for Indian Opportunity (OIO), and became the first wife of a senator to testify before Congress to argue for continued funding to support indigenous tribal organizations.
+While residing in Washington, D.C., LaDonna Harris was able to accomplish many things with her new connections through her husband in the U.S. Senate.
+She founded the first intertribal organization in Oklahoma, the Oklahomans for Indian Opportunity (OIO), and became the first wife of a senator to testify before Congress to argue for continued funding to support indigenous tribal organizations.
 President Lyndon B. Johnson recognized Ms. Harris's accomplishments and her impact on Native Americans, and appointed her to the National Council on Indian Opportunity (NICO).
 With the support of President Johnson, Harris created the first Native American-education course, titled "Indian 101", to be required completion by all members of Congress.
 Harris taught the course herself for thirty years.

-She left NICO in 1970 and founded Americans for Indian Opportunity (AIO).
-From the 1970s to the present, she has presided over AIO, which works to advance the cultural, political and economic rights of Indigenous peoples in the U.S. and around the world.
-She helped found some of today's leading national Indian organizations including the National Indian Housing Council, Council of Energy Resource Tribes, National Tribal Environmental Council, and National Indian Business Association.
+Harris eventually left the NICO and founded the Americans for Indian Opportunity (AIO).
+Since the 1970s, she has presided over AIO, which works to "advance the cultural, political and economic rights of Indigenous peoples in the U.S. and around the world".
+She has helped to begin Indigenous organizations including the National Indian Housing Council, Council of Energy Resource Tribes, National Tribal Environmental Council, and National Indian Business Association.

-She has been appointed to many Presidential Commissions, including being recognized by Vice President Al Gore, in 1994, as a leader in the area of telecommunications in his remarks at the White House Tribal Summit.
+Harris has been appointed to several Presidential Commissions.
+She was recognized by Vice President Al Gore in 1994 as a leader in the area of telecommunications in his remarks at the White House Tribal Summit.
+She has been granted many awards and honorary degrees.
 She was a founding member of Common Cause and the National Urban Coalition and is a spokesperson against poverty and social injustice.
 As an advocate for women's rights, she was a founder of the National Women's Political Caucus.